Sanvi8081/notes-fastapi/README.md

 ## Description
 This is a simple Notes API built using FastAPI for learning backend development and REST APIs.
+Developed a RESTful Notes API using FastAPI with CRUD operations, Pydantic validation, and Swagger documentation, deployed locally and version-controlled using GitHub.

 ## Features
 - Add Notes (Title + Content)